cleancoindev/anchor-notebooks/README.md

-# Jupyter notebooks explaining anchor logics
+# Jupyter notebooks explaining anchor queries / logics

 These notes describe the graphql query and calculation logic of the anchor webapp as jupyter notebook.